vuknovakovic/MazeSolver/README.md

 # WORK IN PROGRESS
 For given image of a maze, output image with solution

-For now only basic loading of image, soon more to come
+Finds path using A*.
+Soon some improvments to come